-Day 6 Taupo/Tongariro National Park
+Day 6 – Taupo or Tongariro National Park

 Spend the whole day in Taupo or Tongariro National Park doing awesome activities.
-Theres no driving to do today other than to your chosen activity.
+There’s no driving to do today other than to your chosen activity.
 Plus, you can stay in the same accommodation as last night.

 Things to Do in Tongariro National Park

-- Ski or snowboard at Whakapapa Ski Field in winter.
+- Ski or snowboard at Whakapapa Ski Field in winter

 Things to Do in Taupo

-- Take a trip out on New Zealands largest lake, whether its fishing, kayaking, sailing,cruisingor parasailing.
+- Take a trip out on New Zealand’s largest lake, whether it’s fishing, kayaking, sailing, cruising or parasailing

-- Bungy jump over the Waikato River.
+- Bungy jump over the Waikato River with Taupo Bungy

-- Do a skydive.
+- Do a skydive with Taupo Tandem Skydive

-- Go on a white water rafting trip on the Tongariro River.
-(Pick up available from Taupo).
+- Go on a white water rafting trip on the Tongariro River with Tongariro River Rafting

-- Walk along the Waikato River to a natural hot pool at Spa Park, then onto Huka Falls.
+- Walk along the Waikato River to a natural hot pool at Spa Park, then onto Huka Falls

-Drive Time: 2 hours
+Drive time: 2 hours

 The mission today is to spend some time in the New Zealand wilderness.
-Ruahine Forest Park is an awesome place to do that and a locals favourite!
+Ruahine Forest Park is an awesome place to do that and a local favourite!
 There are a few different wilderness lodges and camping options in the Ruahine Forest Park, as well as activities from hikes to horse riding to white water rafting.

-Accommodation in the Ruahine Forest Park
+Accommodation in the Ruahine Ranges

-Things to do in the Ruahine Forest Park
+Things to Do in the Ruahine Ranges

-Day 9 Ruahine Forest Park to Wellington
+Day 9 – Ruahine Ranges to Wellington

 Accommodation in Wellington

-Day 10 Wellington to Picton
+Day 10 – Wellington to Picton

 Today you have the treat of taking the ferry from the North Island to the South Island!
-We recommend a sunrise or sunset sailing for the best prices and the best light for a stunning journey across the Cook Strait and through the Marlborough Sounds.
-Depending on what time your sailing is, you will either have time to do something in Wellington or Picton.
-Here are some ideas.
+We recommend a sunrise or sunset sailing for the best prices and the best light for a stunning journey across the Cook Strait and through the Marlborough Sounds – see The Ferry Between the North Island and South Island: Full Guide.

 Things to Do in Wellington

-- Visit theTe Papa Museumto learn everything there is to know about New Zealand.
+- Visit the Te Papa Museum to learn everything there is to know about New Zealand

-- Go toZealandiato see native New Zealand wildlife.
+- Go to Zealandia to see native New Zealand wildlife

 - Tour the city sights of Wellington from the Waterfront to Cuba Street to the Botanic Gardens to Mt Victoria.
-Find out more in ourWellington City Guide for Backpackers.
+Find out more in our One Day in Wellington: City Walking Tour Itinerary…

 Things to Do in Picton

-- Mountain bike the Link Pathway
+- Mountain bike the Link Pathway or Queen Charlotte Track

-- Kayak around the harbour
+- Kayak around the harbour with Wilderness Guides

 Accommodation in Picton

-Day 11 Picton to Nelson (Abel Tasman National Park)
+Day 11 – Picton to Nelson

-Stop by Havelock to take a boat cruise out into the Marlborough Sounds or join a kayaking tour down the Pelorus River one of The Hobbit filming locations.
-Then you will reach New Zealands sunniest city, Nelson, where you will have more opportunity to do some of the following activities.
+Stop by Havelock to take a boat cruise out into the Marlborough Sounds or join a kayaking tour with Pelorus Eco Adventures down the Pelorus River one of The Hobbit filming locations.
+For more inspiration, check out the 10 Best Things to Do in Havelock.